zuozhenggh/learning-library/solutions-library/ebs-migrate/deploy/deploy.md

 In this lab, you will:

-* Provision an EBS instance in Cloud Manager from the backup
+* Provision an EBS instance in Cloud Manager from a backup

 ### **Prerequisites**